Bill's Movie Emporium

 audrey-hepburn-sabrina

-I don’t know how you can ignore Audrey Hepburn before she goes to Paris, impossible I say!
+I don’t know how you can ignore Audrey Hepburn, impossible I say!

 Screenplay By: Ernest Lehman, Samuel A. Taylor & Billy Wilder